zc-zhang/zc-zhang.github.io/README.md

 ### Curriculum Vitae
 Z.C.
 Zhang was born in Jiangsu, China, in 1994.
-He is currently a master student with the School of Mathematics and Computing Science, Guilin University of Electronic Technology, and is also a visiting student with the Department of Informatics, The University of Kitakyushu, Japan.
+He is currently a master student
+with the School of Mathematics and Computing Science, Guilin University of Electronic
+Technology, and is also a visiting student with the Department of Informatics Systems,
+The University of Kitakyushu, Japan.

 He is a student member of IEEE and IET.